garrandall/popular-music-data/tracks/it-s-impossible-the-new-birth.md

 I won't regret it, no, no, for to live without your love Oh, it just ain't no way

-Impossible, ooh impossible
+Impossible, oh impossible
-Impossible, ooh impossible
+Impossible, oh impossible
-Impossible, ooh impossible
+Impossible, oh impossible